-GROUP SIZE:

-10 - 16

-WALKING GRADE: Moderate To Challenging

-Itineraries on some departure dates may differ, please select the itinerary that you wish to explore.

-Itinerary

-DAY 1 - Join trip Lima, afternoon tour

-Arrive in Lima, Peru's capital, that was founded in 1535 AD by the Spanish conquistador Francisco Pizarro.
+Itinerary Itineraries on some departure dates may differ, please select the itinerary that you wish to explore.
+DAY 1 - Join trip Lima Arrive in Lima, Peru's capital, that was founded in 1535 AD by the Spanish conquistador Francisco Pizarro.
 It was built on the Pacific coast, by the Rimac River and close to the natural harbour of Callao, on land that had already been inhabited for thousands of years.
 Today Lima is a modern city, but there are obvious reminders of its ancient and colonial past.
+For those arriving on time our Leader plans to meet you in the hotel reception at 2pm for the welcome meeting and for those that wish, there is the chance to go out for lunch at a local restaurant.
+There are no activities planned today, so you are free to arrive in Lima at any time.
+If you would like to receive a complimentary airport transfer today, you'll need to arrive into Jorge Chavez International Airport (LIM), which is 45 minutes to one hours' drive (traffic dependant).
+Should you miss the welcome meeting, your Leader will inform you of any essential information as soon as you catch up.
+If your flight arrives earlier in the day, perhaps you might choose to take an independent stroll along the coastal path to Miraflores and through the bohemian district of Barranco.
 The city is also gaining a reputation as a culinary centre; try some ceviche (fish marinated in citrus) or sip on a Pisco sour.

-For those arriving on time our Leader plans to meet you in the hotel reception at 2pm for the welcome meeting and to take us on a guided tour of the city.
-We will pass through the historical centre, seeing some of the city's best surviving examples of colonial architecture and strolling through Plaza San Martin.
-Time permitting there might be the opportunity to enter the fascinating Catacombs of the Convent of San Francisco.
-If you would like to receive a complimentary airport transfer today, you'll need to arrive into Jorge Chavez International Airport (LIM), which is 45 minutes to one hours' drive (traffic dependant).

-Please note that if you wish to join the city tour today, you must arrive at the hotel by 1.30pm.
-If you are booking your own flights, we recommend giving yourself at least one hour to clear the airport and from the airport to the hotel is around 30 minutes to one hours' drive, so therefore the latest your flight can arrive is 11.30am.
-Should you miss the meeting, your Leader will inform you of any essential information as soon as you catch up.

-П

-Ē $\square$

-ACCOMMODATION: Britania Hotel (or similar)
+ACCOMMODATION:

-Grade: Comfortable Hotel